 Minnesota ranks second-best state in the U.S. & World News report, a familiar spot for the state.

 Minnesota ranks second in the nation for opportunity metrics.
 The state has one of the lowest poverty levels in the country, with nine percent of residents living at or below the poverty line.
 Minnesota also has one of the lowest levels of unemployment and food insecurity and one of the country's highest levels of homeownership.
 However, while income inequality is low, Minnesota ranks last in the nation for racial disparity in homeownership.

 Wallethub ranks Minnesota the fourth-best state to raise a family, citing the high median family salary and low levels of separation and divorce.
 The state provides excellent early-education opportunities and ranks fifth in the nation for K-12 performance.
 Higher education, however, is expensive, and the state's poverty gap is one of the widest in the country.

 U.S. & World News ranks Washington State the best state to live in in 2022, a position its held since 2019.

 Washington leads the country in renewable energy levels, with nearly half of its energy coming from renewable sources.
 Hydroelectric and wind power make up the bulk of the state's power supply.

 Washington has one of the nation's lowest levels of premature death and a life expectancy of 80 years.
 The state's long lifespan is likely due to the healthy habits of its people, who are among the best-rested and most active in the country.

-The U.S. & World News Best State Rankings bring together several sources of information to paint a picture of how well states are meeting their residents' needs.
+The U.S. News & World Report's Best State Rankings bring together several sources of information to paint a picture of how well states are meeting their residents' needs.
 While the top ten states frequently change, the worst-performing states tend to be the same from year to year.
 Head here to read about the worst states to live in in 2022..